Posted by: Northwest Eye in General on November 16, 2025

 - Swelling

 Conjunctival cysts usually present as painless bumps on the conjunctiva, which can be concerning.
-On the other hand, pterygium may lead to irritation, redness, and even visual disturbances if it grows large enough.
+On the other hand, pterygium may lead to irritation, redness, and visual disturbances if it grows large enough.
 It’s common to feel anxious about these symptoms, but recognizing them early can lead to timely intervention and treatment.

 Taking action is crucial, as it can significantly reduce the risk of complications.
 We are here to help you through this process, ensuring you receive the care and support you need.